-Signing out of the Tenant Manager
+Sign out of Tenant Manager

 When you are done working with the Tenant Manager, you must sign out to ensure that unauthorized users cannot access the StorageGRID system.
 Closing your browser might not sign you out of the system, based on browser cookie settings.